 There is no such binder on the market that meets the above requirements.
-Therefore, we selected a binder component consisting of two types of cement (CEM I 42,5 N SRO and CEM III/B 32,5 N - LH/SR) and Silica Fume (SF).
+Therefore, we selected a binder component consisting of two cements (CEM I 42,5 N SRO and CEM III/B 32,5 N - LH/SR) and Silica Fume (SF).